-The Interpreting "Ordinary Course of Business" (PDF 97KB) guideline, published September 2011, helps clarify the meaning of the phrase "in the ordinary course of business", as found in the AML/CFT Act.
+The Ordinary Course of Business Guideline, published in December 2017, helps to clarify the meaning of the phrase "in the ordinary course of business", as found in the AML/CFT Act.
 The guideline, and the meaning of this phrase, is important if your business carries on an activity that is listed under the definition of 'financial institution' in the Act.

 Fact sheets on beneficial ownership and customer due diligence are available for these customer types:

-Acting on Behalf of a Customer (PDF 1MB), published August 2013
+- Acting on Behalf of a Customer, published August 2013 (PDF 1MB)

 The Ministry of Justice has published a class exemption for managing intermediaries on its website.

 This guideline clarifies the types of transactions that are wire transfers for the purposes of the AML/CFT Act.
 The Wire transfers guideline, published August 2013, also describes who the parties are in a transaction and what responsibilities they have.